Skip to content

 What if I'm already on a 12-month school year?

-I’m retiring on June 30, 2025.
+I’m retiring in the 2025/2026 school year or later.
 What’s the impact on my 85 factor?

 If I choose to work in education after I retire, will the work I do in July and August count towards the re-employment limit?